Collaborative Unlabeled Data Optimization: Experiments

-\paragraph{Evaluation and Metrics:} Following previous benchmarks \citep{he2020momentum,chen2020simple, grill2020bootstrap,chen2021exploring}, we evaluate the representation quality of the trained models by evaluating their test accuracy (\%) using an offline linear probing strategy.
+\paragraph{Evaluation and Metrics:} Following previous benchmarks \citep{grill2020bootstrap,chen2021exploring}, we evaluate the representation quality of models by evaluating their test accuracy (\%) using an offline linear probing strategy.
 Additionally, computational efficiency quantified by time cost (s).

-\paragraph{Implementation details:} The proposed algorithm, \algopt, involves an open data platform and facilitates interaction among multiple participants.
-The implementation follows five key steps (detailed in \secref{sec:framework}), and more details are provided in \appref{app:details}. \begin{enumerate}[nosep, leftmargin=16pt, itemsep=3pt] \item For step \circled{1}: the training dataset is evenly distributed among all participants. \item For steps \circled{2} and \circled{3}, in practical applications, \textit{each participant can use publicly pre-trained models or their own models directly as the prior model.} To simulate the diversity of prior models in practical applications, we utilize pre-trained models trained on ImageNet as well as a series of pre-trained CLIP-based models. \item Steps \circled{4} and \circled{5} involve uploading data to the open platform for aggregation.
+\paragraph{Implementation Details:} The proposed algorithm, \algopt, involves an open data platform and facilitates interaction among multiple participants.
+The implementation follows five key steps (detailed in \secref{sec:framework}), and more details are provided in \appref{app:details}. \begin{enumerate} [nosep, leftmargin=16pt, itemsep=3pt] \item For step \circled{1}: the training dataset is evenly distributed among all participants. \item For steps \circled{2} and \circled{3}, in practical applications, \textit{each participant can use publicly pre-trained models or their own models directly as the prior model.} To simulate the diversity of prior models in practical applications, we use a series of pre-trained CLIP-based models. \item Steps \circled{4} and \circled{5} involve uploading data to the open platform for aggregation.
 Subsequently, for training on optimized data, we use the AdamW optimizer, the same as baselines.
 The size of mini-batch is set as $128$, except for ImageNet-1K, where a mini-batch size of 256 is utilized. \end{enumerate} All experiments are conducted using 4 NVIDIA RTX 4090 GPUs.
 For all experiments, we utilize 3 random seeds and report both the mean and variance of the results.
 For fair comparisons, all methods in the experiments are executed with the same hyperparameters.